Clarence T. C. Ching Athletics Complex

-The Clarence T. C. Ching Athletics Complex, located on the campus of the University of Hawaiʻi at Mānoa in Honolulu, features a three-story building next to an all-purpose track and Clarence T. C. Ching Field.
+The Clarence T. C. Ching Athletics Complex is a sport complex located on the campus of the University of Hawaiʻi at Mānoa in Honolulu, which features a three-story building next to an all-purpose track and Clarence T. C. Ching Field.
 The facility, built in 2015, includes locker rooms and a meeting room for Hawaii beach volleyball, cross country, women's soccer and track and field teams.

-The university's football team also utilizes the facility for practices, and it became the team’s temporary stadium starting in 2021.
-The stadium has a seating capacity of 9,300, which will expand to 17,000 in 2023.
+It is the home venue to the university's football team since 2021.
+The stadium has seating capacity of 15,194, up from 9,346 in 2021 and 2022, though it has standing room for up to 16,000.

 History

 The complex replaced the university's former sports facility, Cooke Field, following a $5 million donation from the foundation established by Hawaii real estate developer Clarence T. C. Ching (1912–1985).
 This was a record donation for the university's athletics program.
 This donation was intended to cover half the estimated $10 million cost of the development, due to open in 2013.
 However, project delays mean the complex ran 60% over budget and did not open until 2015.
 The remainder of the budget was covered by the university and the state of Hawaii.

 The delay led to threats from the National Collegiate Athletic Association (NCAA) to decertify the institution's athletic department, given the lack of women's sports facilities.
-A key aspect of the new complex was to better serve women's athletics at Manoa, in particular the women's soccer team which previously played on a non-NCAA-compliant field.
+A key aspect of the new complex was to better serve women's athletics at Manoa, in particular the women's soccer team; however, as constructed, the facility's field was too narrow to accommodate women's soccer.

 Uses

-The athletics complex serves as the home field for the university's women's soccer team.
+The athletics complex served as the home field for the university's women's soccer team before they moved to soccer-specific stadium Waipiʻo Peninsula.
 It also has a 778-seat beach volleyball venue with two competition courts, used by the university's beach volleyball team.

 The venue also serves as a cross country course.
 The field and its surrounding track function as the outdoor track and field facility for the university.